*All policies are subject to change and its the players responsibility to know and understand these policies

 Tee Time Procedure

+Pairings are based on player standings.
 Official tee times will be posted by 5:00 PM, two days prior to the first round.
-Pairings will be posted at the tour trailer, the host golf shop, the tour website, and the tour app.
+Pairings will be posted at the tour trailer, on the APT website, and on the Pro Golf by BlueGolf app.
+Tee-times will also be texted to each player, so it is the player’s responsibility to provide a contact number and enable text messages on the registration form.
 Tee times are NOT available at the tour office.

 - Players need to call the host course to arrange tee times.

 - There will be NO practice rounds available during any pro-am tournament.

 Slacks are preferred for pro-ams and tournament play, however, shorts are allowed at any time during play and at special events such as junior clinics, shoot-outs, etc. Shirts are to be tucked in and hats must be worn forward.
 Metal spikes are prohibited.
 Jeans and flip-flops will NOT be allowed at host facilities, unless otherwise posted.
 Party attire will be posted weekly based on the local tournament requests.

 Rainouts or Extreme Weather Conditions

 All decisions for tournaments affected by rain or extreme conditions will be made on a case-by-case basis by the tour officials, host professional and event sponsors.
 Any weather-shortened tournament is official only after 36 holes, with tour officials making every effort to complete as many rounds as possible.
 Play may be extended an extra day, but not beyond.
 No partial rounds will count.
 A tournament may be cancelled if 36-holes cannot be completed.

 Preferred Lies Guidelines

 Use of the Preferred Lies Local Rule